-With this feature you can limit access to international, long distance or mobile calls to staff who require such access as part of their jobs.
-If class of service is important, have a good understanding of what your requirements are as some products provide more sophisticated implementations than others.
+With this feature, you can limit access to international, long-distance or mobile calls to staff who require such access as part of their jobs.
+If the class of service is important, have a good understanding of what your requirements are as some products provide more sophisticated implementations than others.

 Speed Dial Directory

 All systems have the capability to store 100s of frequently used numbers.
 Most products allow you to associate an alphanumeric name with the number so you can easily find using dial by name directory service.
 With caller ID, some telephone systems can display the name of the calling party if their number is in the speed dial directory.
 A feature to look for is whether the phone system allows you to import your phone directory from applications like Excel as this can save a lot of time in both setup and management of your speed dial numbers.

 The selection of your telephone handset is important as it is the interface to the functionality of the telephone system.
 Most manufacturers have a range of telephone handsets that are differentiated on the basis of:

 Number of fixed and programmable keys for line and extension appearances or for commonly used features.
 These keys often incorporate multi colour LED to identify status of calls on their own or other handsets or if a feature has been activated.
 The fixed functions usually include the commonly used hold and transfer keys

 The LCD display which usually provides information on calls in progress such as the name and extension of an internal caller, the duration of call, and in some cases, caller ID.
 It often provides an interactive menu to access the telephone system features.
 There are now phones with large LCD displays